Primary Care for the Physical Therapist Elsevier eBook on VitalSource (Retail Access Card), 3rd Edition

 - NEW!
 Updated information on how to screen and examine the healthy population enhances understanding of the foundations of practice and the role that physical therapists can fill in primary care models.

 SECTION I: FOUNDATIONS 1.
-Primary Care: Physical Therapy Models 2.
-Evidence-Based Examination of Diagnostic Information and Patient Outcomes 3.
+Primary Care Team: Now and Beyond in Physical Therapy 2.
+Evidence-Based Measures for Diagnosis and Outcomes 3.
 Health and Wellness Perspective in Primary Care 4.
-The Patient Interview: The Science Behind the Art
+The Patient Interview: The Science Behind the Art of Skillful Communication

 SECTION II: EXAMINATION/EVALUATION Prologue 5.
-Symptom Investigation Part I-Chief Complaint by Body Region 6.
+Symptom Investigation: Part I-Chief Complaint by Body Region 6.
 Symptom Investigation: Part II-Chief Complaint by Symptom 7.
-Symptom Investigation: Part III History of Trauma 8.
+Symptom Investigation: Part III-History of Trauma 8.
 Patient Health History Including Identifying Health Risk Factors 9.
 Review of Systems 10.
-The Patient Interview: The Physical Examination Begins!
-11. Systems Review for Cardiovascular and Pulmonary Systems and Vital Signs 12.
+The Patient Interview: The Physical Examination Begins 11.
+Cardiovascular and Pulmonary Systems Review 12.
 Upper Quarter Screening Examination 13.
 Lower Quarter Screening Examination 14.
-Diagnostic Imaging 15.
+Diagnostic Imaging and Physical Therapist Practice 15.
 Laboratory Tests and Values 16.
-Electrodiagnostic Testing
+Electrophysiological Testing: Nerve Conduction Studies (NCS) & Electromyography (EMG)